Powerlearnproject/se-assignment-day-2-git-and-github-LilianOyugi25/README.md

 5. Push to GitHub: Upload changes with `git push -u origin main`.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching in Git allows developers to create separate lines of development within a project, enabling multiple people to work on different features or fixes without affecting the main codebase.
+This is crucial for collaborative development on GitHub, as it helps teams manage changes efficiently.
+Workflow:
+1. Create a Branch: Use `git branch <branch_name>` and switch with `git checkout <branch_name>` or `git switch <branch_name>`.
+2. Make Changes & Commit: Modify files, stage (`git add .`), and commit (`git commit -m "message"`).
+3. Merge into Main: Switch to the main branch (`git checkout main`), then merge using `git merge <branch_name>`.
+4. Push to GitHub: Run `git push origin main`.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?